In the constantly changing marketing world, it’s important for Beanstalk to stay up to date for our customers.

 10. Craft a brand that appeals to customers’ self-expressive nature.

-When developing a brand, it is important to view your brand as the collective emotional response to your product or service.
-A brand is a relationship between your business and the customer, and any brand promise you make should be the anchoring tenant for your business.
-For example, the Ritz-Carlton motto is “We are Ladies and Gentlemen serving Ladies and Gentlemen.”
+It is important to view your brand as the collective emotional response to your product or service.
+A brand is a relationship between your business and the customer.
+Any brand promise you make should be the anchoring tenant for your business.
+For example, the Ritz-Carlton motto is “We are Ladies and Gentlemen serving Ladies and Gentlemen”.
 This markets to the self-expressive benefits of their services.
 Today’s luxuries become tomorrow’s functional benefits, so it’s important to connect with customers’ self-expressive nature.

 Consider what your brand says about the person who uses it.
 In the Ritz-Carlton example, the motto makes the customer a lady or gentleman.
 It elevates them beyond their everyday self and piques their self-expressive interest.
 Consider the singular thing customers get from your brand that they can’t get elsewhere?
 That is what elevates your brand above others.

 MDMC 2019 connected us to digital marketing leaders in the midwest.
 It provided us with new strategies to implement going forward.
 Digital marketing is not a one size fits all solution.
 As the digital world evolves, there are always going to be new opportunities for marketing your product or service.
 To see how our team of digital marketing professionals can help your business succeed, check out what we offer!